A Taste of China (三秦百味)

 Oxford is one of the best free days out in Britain.
-Four world-class museums charge nothing for entry.
+Four major museums charge nothing for entry.
 Most college chapels and gardens are free to walk through.
 The river walks and ancient meadows cost nothing.
-Even the Bodleian Library's stunning exterior architecture can be appreciated from the courtyard without paying for a tour.
+Even the Bodleian Library's exterior architecture can be appreciated from the courtyard without paying for a tour.
 You can spend an entire day in Oxford, see extraordinary things, and spend almost nothing.

 The Ashmolean Museum is the oldest public museum in the world and holds everything from Egyptian mummies to Pre-Raphaelite paintings — completely free.
 The Natural History Museum has the most complete dodo skeleton anywhere, a T. rex, and the Pitt Rivers Museum connected through the back: an extraordinary anthropological collection arranged by type rather than geography.
 All free, all day.